KNUHAIM/Nodule-Segmentation-Dataset/README.md

 # Nodule-Segmentation-Dataset

-This README provides an overview of out nodule segmentation dataset.
+This README provides an overview of our nodule segmentation dataset.

 ## Dataset Description